corsairmarks/penal_colony_enhanced/mod/README.md

 # Overview

 Have you ever wondered why Resort Colonies are perfectly useful on Tomb Worlds but not Penal Colonies?
 Or been frustrated at needing to use a high-habitability planet as your Penal Colony?
 Then this mod is for you!
 I have altered the modifier for Penal Colonies to grant 100% habitability, but impose a flat -50% to Pop growth speed (the same as 0% habitability).
-In exchange for the overall growth penalty, you gain a new bonus to immigration-based Pop growth, specialist and worker job output, and reduced consumer goods upkeep.
+In exchange for the overall growth penalty, you gain a new bonus to immigration-based Pop growth, specialist and worker job output, and reduced specialist and worker consumer goods upkeep.
 Finally - your prison-planet has a large penalty to researcher and culture-worker output - the criminals cannot be trusted with state research secrets and have limited ability to communicate off-planet.

 # Changes